espressif/esptool/CONTRIBUTING.md

 esptool.py complies with Flake 8 and is valid Python 2 & Python 3 code (in the same source file.)

 When you submit a Pull Request, the Travis automated build system will run automated checks for this, using the [flake8 tool](http://flake8.readthedocs.io/en/latest/).
-If you want to check your code locally before submitting, you can install flake8 and run `python setup.py flake8` to test it.
+To check your code locally before submitting, run `python -m flake8` (the flake8 tool is installed as part of the development requirements shown at the beginning of this document.)

 ### Automated Integration Tests